 talking about hundreds of folks who are denied the opportunity to openly serve their

-Her collection has since grown to a "Shower of Stoles", totaling
+By 1997, her collection had grown to a "Shower of Stoles", totaling

 almost 800 stoles from 13 different denominations.
 She displays them at annual